FOR US HEALTHCARE PROFESSIONALS ONLY

 CBC with differential

-Monitor blood counts every 2 weeks for the first 2 months of treatment, at month 3, and then every 3 months thereafter
+Monitor every 2 weeks for the first 2 months of treatment, at month 3, and then every 3 months thereafter

 Triglycerides